gauravyadav673/HandDraw/README.md

     //put below line inside the onCreate() method touchEventsView = (TouchEventsView)findViewById(R.id.canvas); //defining

+## Developers can interact more by using following code
+        touchDrawView.setPaintColor(Color.MAGENTA);// for changing paint color
+        touchDrawView.setBGColor(Color.BLUE);// for changing background color
+        touchDrawView.setStrokeWidth(20f);// for changing stroke width

+	touchDrawView.clear();//for clearing the whole view(it can be redone by using redo function) touchDrawView.undo();//for undoing last stroke
+	touchDrawView.redo();//for redoing latest changes

+	touchDrawView.saveFile(folderName, fileName)/*saves the current view in .jpeg format with filename given and under the 						foldername given here*/

-After adding this to your project you can enjoy your custom handDraw view.
+	touchDrawView.getFile()//returns current view in Bitmap format After adding this to your project you can enjoy your custom handDraw view.